 fHis pattern of killing was to find an isolated home, cause a loud ruckus outside, before killing the entire household starting with the husband, then the wife, and finally the children.
 He would then burn the house down.
 If there were any witnesses at all, they, too, would be killed.

 In 1996, 26-year old Yury Mozola would die for Onoprienko’s crimes at the hands of Ukraine police.
 The police were trying to force a confession by beating the young man, but he refused to confess to crimes he had not committed.
 Seventeen days later, Onoprienko was arrested after one of his relatives discovered the killer's murder weapons and reported the matter to police.

 Onoprienko was found guilty but escaped capital punishment, as Ukraine had recently abolished it.
 He died in prison in 2013 at the age of 54.

 NUMBER OF VICTIMS: 49 (and possibly more than 90)

-He was known at the “Green River Killer” and he haunted the Pacific Northwest for over 20 years.
-Ridgway’s prime targets were helpless sex workers and female runaways from the Seattle area who he typically strangled by hand before burying their bodies along the Green River or in nearby forests.
-Most of the time he would return to his victims’ bodies to have sex with them.
-It wasn’t until 2001 that DNA profiling eventually revealed his identity in connection with the murders of four women.
-Ridgway was convicted for the murders of 49 women, though he confessed to killing more than twice that amount.
-Today he’s imprisoned at a high security federal prison in Colorado.
+Ridgway, known as the “Green River Killer”, haunted the Pacific Northwest for over 20 years.
+Ridgway’s prime targets were sex workers and female runaways from the Seattle area whom he typically strangled before burying their bodies along the Green River or in nearby forests.
+He would frequently return to his victims’ bodies to have sex with their corpses.

 Featured photo: Wikimedia Commons